Connections-Business-Directory/Connections/README.md

 ## Changelog ##

+### 8.5.29 11/10/2016 ###
+* NEW: Add filter to the `document_title_parts` filter to properly set the browser tab/window title if `wp_title()` is not being used by the theme.
+* TWEAK: Remove the $cached terms params in the Term REST endpoint.
+* TWEAK: Suppress potential PHP notice from being thrown by `unserialize()` in `cnEntry::getAddresses()`.
+* TWEAK: Ensure the home page URL always has a trailing slash in the callback function for the `page_link` filter.
+* TWEAK: Add readonly support to cnHML::select() by making the actualy select field disabled and adding a new hidden input with the same name and value.
+* TWEAK: Only add the search form action attribute if the directory permalink is being added.
+* TWEAK: Force date format in datepicker because, since WP 4.4, WP sets a default format based on the date format set on the General Settings admin page.
+Those formats are not compatible with the expected date format to be saved.
+* TWEAK: Remove unnecessary trailing semi-colon from datepicker init function call.
+* TWEAK: Remove usage of deprecated $connections global var from cnEntry::getDates().
+* TWEAK: Set the form action attribute to default to the `home_id` shortcode default so searches are always from the directory root page.
+* TWEAK: Add a saving bool parameter to the cnRetrieve class for addresses, phone numbers and such to allow addresses and such to be queried regardless of current logged user permissions.
+* TWEAK: Update the entries address, phone, etc.. object caches on updates.
+This is to ensure the ID of each address, phone, etc.. is updated to reflect the ID in the database vs. leaving it as `0`.
+* TWEAK: Convert the WP default date format WP jQuery UI datepicker compatible format.
+* BUG: Update the `[upcoming_list]` shortcode so it will function correctly with templates which support the Template Customizer.
+* BUG: Fix the display of the changelog of add-ons.
+* DEV: phpDoc Block corrections.
+* I18N: Update POT file.
+* I18N: Update MO files.

 ### 8.5.28 10/12/2016 ###
 * NEW: Introduce the `connections_page_connections_settings-{tab_name}` action hook.
 * NEW: Introduce the `cn_pre_handle_404_retrieve_atts` filter hook.